Patroni originated as a fork of Governor , the project from Compose. It includes plenty of new features.

 Planning the Number of PostgreSQL Nodes

 Patroni/PostgreSQL nodes are decoupled from DCS nodes (except when Patroni implements RAFT on its own) and therefore there is no requirement on the minimal number of nodes.
-Running a cluster consisting of one master and one standby is perfectly fine.
+Running a cluster consisting of one primary and one standby is perfectly fine.
 You can add more standby nodes later.

 Running and Configuring